Photo of girl student

 How to claim your rebate

-Because this payment is a donation, you are entitled to receive a rebate of 33% (however, other school fees such as the Education Opportunity and Materials Fees are not eligible for this rebate).
+Because this payment is a donation, you are entitled to receive a rebate of 33% (payment for trips, activities and Year 7& 8 technology materials are not eligible for this rebate).
 To claim your rebate, save all your voluntary donation receipts for the tax year (1 April to 31 March) and send them to the IRD along with a completed rebate claim form (IR 526) for that year.

 To obtain a copy of the rebate claim form: